S. P. P. Thorat: Custodian Force of India

+By early 1954, the CFI's mandate was completed and the force returned to India.
+In May that year, Thorat disbanded the CFI and was appointed GOC 5th Infantry Division in Jhansi.
+He requested command of this division since most of the units of CFI belonged to it.
+Early next year, he moved the division from Jhansi to Ferozepur in Punjab, as part of XI Corps.
+A few months later, he was promoted to the rank of Lieutenant General and appointed GOC XI Corps.

 GOC-in-C Eastern Command

 Thorat took over the eastern command in 1957.
 At the time the headquarters of the eastern command was based in Lucknow.
 It was only in 1959, following incidents such as the Longju incident, when border defence was shifted to the military.
 Accordingly, Thorat made an assessment of the requirements needed to plug vulnerabilities and repel a Chinese invasion.
 In October 1959, Thorat's plan was sent to General Thimayya who in turn showed it to the Defence Minister VK Krishna Menon.
 Menon dismissed the report.
 Exercise Lal Qila was conducted on 17 March 1960 at the Eastern Command Headquarters under Lieutenant General Thorat.
 It was another attempt to show the serious vulnerabilities in the eastern sector.
 It detailed the threat from China and what India needed to do to plug vulnerabilities.